openrails/openrails/Source/Documentation/Manual/options.rst

 occasionally closing and restarting the simulation to ensure larger changes are captured fully and accurately.

-Hot reloading and manual reloading do NOT affect the following systems: (TEMPORARY LIST, THESE ARE JUST THINGS I CURRENTLY ASSUME WILL BE IMPOSSIBLE/IMPRACTICAL TO IMPLEMENT)
+Hot reloading and manual reloading work with these systems:

+- engine and wagon files + include files (with some limitations)
+- shapes and shape descriptors
+- textures
+- sounds and audio files
-- track database
+- cab views
-- track profiles
+- world files
+- terrain tiles and terrain textures

+Note that this means there are an assortment of systems that hot reloading and manual reloading do NOT affect:

-- signal scripts and signal configurations
+- tracks and track markers
+- signals
 - activities and timetables
 - paths, services, and traffic
 - consists
 - changing the type of an engine or wagon (eg: changing a diesel locomotive to an electric one)
-- any files outside the current simulator content folder (even if symbolic links are used to make such files appear inside the simulator folders)
+- any files outside the current simulator content folder (this means symbolic links can prevent hot reloading from functioning, use manual reloading in that case)

 Changes made to any of these would either have no effect in real time, or would cause dramatic problems if updated in real time.
 If